fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

 </match>
 ```

-Instead of fixed configuration, fluentd provides dynamic buffer path
+Instead of a fixed configuration, fluentd provides the dynamic buffer path based
-based on `root_dir` and `@id` parameters.
+on `root_dir` and `@id` parameters.
 The stored path is
 `${root_dir}/worker${worker index}/${plugin @id}/buffer` directory.

 ```